 We all sometimes evaluate ourselves in comparison to others.
-The problem with that is that most of the time, the image we have about others isn’t a realistic one.
-Which means we will have difficulties with forming a positive image of our bodies.
+The problem with that is that most of the time, our image of others isn’t realistic.
+Which means we will have difficulties forming a positive image of our bodies.

 What is the thing that makes us feel bad about the way we look?
-Where do we get that idea that we are not attractive and not perfect enough?
-The simplest answer would be – in social media.
+Where do we get the idea that we are not attractive and not perfect enough?
+The most straightforward answer would be – in social media.

-Think about it – the moment you take a look at your phone, you are bombarded with pictures of perfect people.
-And it’s not just the celebrities’ pictures – it’s also the people in every possible type of ads.
-You can’t get away from the body image they are imposing on you.
+Think about it – the moment you look at your phone, you are bombarded with pictures of perfect people.
+And it’s not just the celebrities’ pictures – it’s also the people in every possible type of ad.
+You can’t get away from the body image they impose on you.
 They are setting the standards of how everyone should look.

-The issue is that most of us just simply can’t look that way.
+The issue is that most of us just can’t look that way.
 And what’s even more absurd- neither can those people in the photos.
-Their looks have been photoshopped and improved in so many ways you wouldn’t believe if someone told you онлайн займ на карту без отказа.
-And still, you will try to look more like them and keep on feeling guilty when you fail.
-And keep on building a bad image of your body without realizing how bad it is for your self-esteem.
+Their looks have been photoshopped and improved in so many ways you wouldn’t believe it if someone told you.
+And still, you will try to look more like them and keep feeling guilty when you fail.
+And keep building a bad image of your body without realizing how bad it is for your self-esteem.

 Body image and self-esteem – where’s the connection and why is it important?

 Your body image and self-esteem have a direct influence on each other.
-More accurate, the thought you have, your feelings and the way you behave towards others and yourself are a result of the influence of the two.
+More accurately, the thought you have, your feelings, and the way you behave towards others and yourself are a result of the influence of the two.

 1. Filter social media